rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 for example frameworks, databases, and libraries.

 The reason this rule exists is to decouple your domain and application code from infrastructure code that is not always within your control like frameworks, ORM's, and libraries.
-Code that is outside of your control can change with updates.
+Code that is outside your control can change with updates.
 Keeping this code within the infrastructure layer makes it easier to deal with these changes.

 This doesn't mean you can't use outside systems within your application or domain layer.
 To use these libraries within